maierfelix/nvk/README.md

 ## Example:

 In most cases the bindings match the native style of Vulkan.
 This allows you to follow existing C/C++ tutorials, but write the implementation itself with node-vulkan.
 Note that both interfaces end up with a similar amount of code.
-Optionally you can use some [syntactic sugar](https://github.com/maierfelix/node-vulkan#syntactic-sugar) to write things quicker.
+Optionally you can use some [syntactic sugar](#syntactic-sugar) to write things quicker.

-JavaScript:
+JavaScript/TypeScript:
 ````js
 let appInfo = new VkApplicationInfo();
 appInfo.sType = VK_STRUCTURE_TYPE_APPLICATION_INFO;